microsoft/KBLaM/README.md

 ## Training

 To train a model, run the `train.py` script with the desired arguments.
 The `--llm_type` argument specifies the base model architecture, and the `--encoder_spec` argument must match the model used to generate your KB embeddings in Step 2.

+Note in particular the `--use_cached_embed` argument.
+This should be set to prevent recomputation of embeddings, which can take significant time especially when using APIs such as OpenAI's text embeddings.More actions

+There are a number of optional arguments in `train.py` that you may want to consult.

 ### LLaMA-3 Examples